VortexCry-Organization/VortexCry-Ransomware-Release/README.md

 # VortexCry-Ransomware
 VortexCry is an advanced ransomware that utilizes multi-stage process injection (such as Process Hollowing and APC Injection) and kernel driver loading (via the CVE-2019-16098 vulnerability).
 It is capable of encrypting files, destroying system recovery functionalities, and demanding a ransom.
+VortexCry Ransomware are provided exclusively for technical sharing and academic research purposes.
+Any form of dissemination, replication, or misuse of this content for malicious activities is strictly prohibited.
+Users must comply with applicable laws and ethical standards to ensure responsible handling of the information.